TZstatsADS/Spring2019-Proj2-grp3/README.md

 Team members: Max Karsok, Qiaozhen Ma, Yu Shen, Matthew Vitha

 [Contribution Statement] Max Karsok designs the first page.
 Matthew Vitha is responsible for dynamic map of New York city's restaurant.
 Qiaozhen Ma and Yu Shen summarize the information of each restaurant.
 All team members contribute to the GitHub repository and prepare the presentation.
+The team built an entirely new app to for this project, as apps built built previous teams did not function correctly even after hours spent debugging their code.